Route42/FrontendAssignment/README.md

 - Selectors ('reselect' is the name of the library)
 - Redux-observable
 - Typescript
-- Reliable usage of API call
+- Reliable usage of API calls
 - Tests

 In order to start please make a fork of this repository.